top of page

 grades 3-12 learn rendering, geometry and other applicable measuring and mathematic exercises that help make set building possible.
 Curriculum, assignments, activities and exercises are curated for each class and grade level.

-Shakespeare in Detroit will produce a youth production of William Shakespeare's Hamlet with Detroit teens between the ages of 14 and 17 years old, directed by a former STEAM student (announcement coming soon)!
+Shakespeare in Detroit will produce a youth production of William Shakespeare's Hamlet with Detroit teens between the ages of 14 and 18 years old, directed by former STEAM student Arise Rock.

 since partnering with the max m. and marjorie s. fisher foundation in 2020, shakespeare in detroit has given nearly $60K to detroit students who complete the annual summer youth conservatory.
 And thanks to a new partnership with the walters family foundation, in 2025, the goal is to reach $100K in scholarships allocated to detroit youth.